Himanagi/b-tree-os/README.md

 Interactive B-Tree Index File Manager:

-This project implements an interactive program that creates and manages index files using a B-tree data structure.
-The program allows users to:
+This project is my implementation of an interactive B-Tree index file anager.
+It uses a B-tree data structure to manage and store key-value pairs in an organized and efficient way.
+The program offers basic functionalities like creating, searching,and managing index files, all while adhering to constraints like limited memory and file-based storage.
+While the project may not include all possible features, it reflects my understanding and effort to tackle a complex problem using the knowledge I’ve gained so far.

 -Create, open, and manage index files.
--Insert and search key-value pairs.
+-Insert and serch key-value pairs.
 -Print or export the B-tree contents.
 -Load key-value pairs from a file.